alperkasli/recruitmentapp/README.md

 Recruitment App,created using React and Redux.

-Uploaded photos in the will be stored locally.
+Uploaded photos in the app will be stored locally.

 ## Available Scripts